 Character vs. Technology

-An exemplary instance of character vs. technology conflict can be found in Michael Crichton's Jurassic Park.
+A classic instance of character vs. technology conflict can be found in Michael Crichton's dystopian fiction Jurassic Park.
 The central conflict arises from the misuse of genetic engineering technology, which leads to the creation of live dinosaurs that eventually wreak havoc on the park's visitors.

 Understanding these conflicts in literature can provide us with a richer, deeper reading experience, offering new insights into human behavior and motivations.